-- 1) graphical representation of results accompanied by data tables by career path displaying the number and percentage of employees by region; and - 2) data tables by career path and broadband level displaying average OCS, modal rating of record, average CRI (dollars and percent of basic pay), and average CA (dollars and percent of total adjusted pay).
-Organizations must take care not to subject any employee to embarrassment or risk compromising the identity of individual OCS scores or compensation.
+Organizations will publish data on the average pay adjustment (by category-pay increase and awards) or average OCS scores by broadband level.
+However, organizations must take care not to subject any employee to embarrassment or risk compromising the identity of individual OCS scores or compensation.
 For that reason, small pay pools may choose to avoid providing aggregate data where individual employees could be identified.